adamtrilling/blog-posts/simple_bdd/README.md

     Given 'I am viewing the list'
     And 'It has an item'
     When 'I complete the item'
-    Then 'It is completed'
+    Then 'The item is completed'
   end

-  scenario 'Deleting an item' do
-    Given 'I am viewing the list'
-    And 'It has an item'
-    When 'I delete the item'
-    Then 'I no longer see the item' end

 end
 ```